shizzard/cloak/README.md

-# Cloak: generic datastructures for Erlang and Elixir
+# Cloak: generic datastructures for Erlang and Elixir (WIP)

 TL;DR: `cloak` is a parse_transform application, designed to make erlang programmers life a bit easier.
 It looks for record `?MODULE` definition in your module and generates a bunch of helper functions for you, like getters and setters.
 You may find Getting Started guide down below or proceed to the [Documentation](docs/index.md) section.